traefik/traefik/docs/configuration/commons.md

 # IdleTimeout
 #
-# Deprecated - see [respondingTimeouts] section.
+# DEPRECATED - see [respondingTimeouts] section.
 In the case both settings are configured, the deprecated option will
 # be overwritten.
 #
 # IdleTimeout is the maximum amount of time an idle (keep-alive) connection will remain idle before closing itself.